 Q: Is there anything you think board members should consider as they take a larger role in employee healthcare benefits?

 A: Innovation and change won’t happen overnight, but without more involvement form leadership teams it might not happen at all.
 We can’t let employee healthcare live in a silo, placing all the responsibility on human resource departments, which are usually so busy that renewing plans year-after-year without exploration of alternatives often becomes the standard response.
 It’s not fair to HR managers to place this huge responsibility on their shoulders alone, and board members are in a unique position to use their community contacts and networks to support research and vetting of potential healthcare programs.For more from Mike about the role of board members in the employee healthcare purchasing process, please read his blog on BoardSource.
 And for more information about partial self-insurance, specifically how your organization can reduce premium costs and eliminate employee out-of-pocket expenses, please download the The Nonprofit Executive's Guide to Partial Self-Insurance.
 The information and materials herein are provided for general information purposes only and are not intended to constitute legal or other advice or opinions on any specific matters and are not intended to replace the advice of a qualified attorney, plan provider or other professional advisor.
 This information has been taken from sources believed to be reliable, but there is no guarantee as to its accuracy.
-In accordance with IRS Circular 230, this communication is not intended or written to be used, and cannot be used as or considered a ‘covered opinion’ or other written tax advice and should not be relied upon for any purpose other than its intended purp
+This communication does not constitute a legal opinion and should not be relied upon for any purpose other than its intended educational purpose.